 - Place the ground beef, milk soaked bread, Parmesan cheese, salt, seasoned salt, black pepper and parsley in a large mixing bowl.
 Pour in the eggs

 - With clean hands, mix the ingredients until combined well.

 - Form the mixture into a loaf shape and place on a broiler pan, which will allow the fat from the meat to drain.
 Line the bottom of the pan with foil to make clean up easier.

 - Lay bacon slices over the top, tucking them underneath the meatloaf.

 - Stir the mixture until well combined.
-Pour one third of the tomato gravy over the top of the meatloaf.
+Spread 1/3 cup BBQ sauce over the top of the meatloaf.

-- Bake for 45 minutes, then pour another one third of the remaining tomato gravy over the meatloaf.
+- Bake for 45 minutes, then pour another 1/3 cup of the BBQ sauce over the meatloaf.
 Bake for an additional 15 minutes.
-Serve with the remaining tomato gravy on the side as a dipping sauce.
+Serve with the remaining BBQ sauce on the side as a dipping sauce.

 Smoke It: Place the meatloaf on a slotted tray on a smoker preheated to 225 degrees, close the lid, and smoke for 4 hours or until the internal temperature reads 165 degrees F. Let the meatloaf rest for a few minutes before slicing and serving.

 Dash or two of hot sauce–more if you like heat

 Pour the ketchup into a small bowl, add brown sugar and dry mustard and splash of hot sauce.